SK-works/Live_Product_Business_Intelligence/README.md

-# Live Product Intelligence Dashboard for E-commerce
+# Live Product Intelligence for E-commerce

 This project simulates the role of a Business Intelligence (BI) analyst at an e-commerce company.
 It builds a complete BI system that collects live product data, stores it in a database, predicts prices using machine learning, and visualizes key insights with interactive dashboards.